The Working Class Writers Grant

-Please note that, unlike our other grants, you may receive this grant anonymously or pseudonymously.
-Application materials will be kept confidential to the grant committee and SLF staff.
+Unlike our other grants, you may choose to receive this grant anonymously or pseudonymously.

 You would potentially be eligible for this grant if any of the following apply: